![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() |

 Reactions of metallic niobium Niobium is a very inert metal.
 Despite its inherent reactivity, it is so inert, due to formation of a really thick and inert oxide layer.
 This is nicely demonstrated by this electrolysis experiment and by the action of extreme acid solvents on the metal and the oxide.
-In this experiment some hydrofluoric acid is formed, which is very toxic.
-Be sure that no fumes are inhaled, not even the tiniest amounts.

 |